 After the tutorial, students are given a series of interactive questions.
 Students type their answers into the computer or use the mouse to select an answer.
 The program immediately scores their work, and it also maintains student records.
 You can print a page showing the problems with their step-by-step solutions, but you cannot print worksheets of unsolved problems.

 If students don't answer enough problems correctly, they can re-watch the tutorial if necessary and then tackle a different problem set.
 The program has a huge database and will present one or more additional sets of problems that are different from the original set.
 So students can practice a concept as much as they need.
 In addition, the program adapts questions to the student's level, making them easier if a student is struggling or more challenging if the student exhibits mastery.
 Keep in mind that you can always advance a child to a higher grade level or have them move through lessons more quickly.

 CTC Math doesn't waste a lot of time with pointless animations and “praise.”
 For each topic area, the program shows a reward ribbon symbol that varies by level of accomplishment: bronze, silver, gold, and platinum.
 The program also provides certificates of accomplishment for each section that parents can print out if they wish.
 Parents can access detailed reports showing topics studied, time spent, and quiz and test scores.
 Reports and certificates can also be automatically emailed to the parent or teacher as well.

 The early courses are labeled for kindergarten through sixth grade.
-These are followed by the Basic Math and Pre-Algebra course, a broad course that seems to “catch up” the scope and sequence.
+These are followed by the Basic Math and Pre-Algebra course.
 Immediately following the Basic Math and Pre-Algebra course are Elementary Measurement and Elementary Geometry.
 The latter two courses cover geometry topics that are usually taught before high school level geometry, so students should complete the group of all three courses before tackling high school courses.
 There should be plenty of time to do so.